cdeste1/yes_chef/README.md

 Most recipes are easy to follow with common cooking tools.
 Some special tools may be needed - and the app will point those out.
 It'll even tell you that special wine to pair perfectly with your meal.

+Not sure what to cook - let the app create a menu that wows your guests.

 ## Getting Started